omomomomomom/example-repo-terraform-2/README.md

-This is an example README file updated in both repositories from tfvars file.
+from the env variable this contetnt fetch in redme file.